timescale/docs.timescale.com-content/tutorials/visualizing-time-series-data-in-tableau.md

 - Running queries on TimescaleDB from within Tableau
 - Visualize data in Tableau

+### Pre-requisites

+To complete this tutorial, you will need a cursory knowledge of the Structured Query Language (SQL).
+The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before.

+To start, [install TimescaleDB][install-timescale].
+Once your installation is complete, we can proceed to ingesting or creating sample data and finishing the tutorial.

-Before we begin, you will want to [sign up for Timescale Cloud][timescale-cloud-install] and [get a copy or license of Tableau][get-tableau].
+Also, [get a copy or license of Tableau][get-tableau].

 You will also want to [complete the Cryptocurrency tutorial][crypto-tutorial], as it will setup and configure the data you need to complete the remainder of this